31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Which Animals Have WHITE Eyes At Night?

-Sometimes, animal eyes will reflect a white light at night.
-We will finish by looking at a couple of animals with bright white eyes at night.
+Sometimes animal eyes will reflect a white light at night.
+We will finish off by looking at a couple of animals with bright white eyes in the night.

 These three species have all been photographed with a flash on the camera.
-That enables the light to be reflected as white and bright.
+That enables the light to be reflected back as a very white and bright color.

 Coyotes

-Hear the photographer has caught a coyote with their lens.
-The coyote stares at the camera, and the eyes are very white.
+Hear the photographer has caught a coyote with his/her lens.
+The coyote stairs right at the camera and the eyes are very white.

 Coyote with shining white eyes at night